pratha19/rider_retention_model_ride_sharing/README.md

 # mini_project_17.2_transportation_take_home_ultimate_tech

- Take home data science problem by an online transportation network company.
+ Take home data science problem from a ride share company.

- This project is part of Springboard's Data science career track program and includes a data science take home challenge which has been adapted from an actual Ultimate Inc. data science challenge.
+ This project is part of Springboard's Data science career track program and includes a data science take home challenge which has been adapted from an actual Ultimate Technologies (name changed) data science challenge.

  It covers three parts: